tortoise-global/Backend-poc/README.md

 - **Random Pet Name Generation**: Creates a random prefix-based name for the S3 bucket.
 - **S3 Bucket for Lambda**: Defines an S3 bucket to store the Lambda function's code.
 - **Public Access Block for S3 Bucket**: Restricts public access to the S3 bucket.
+- **Lambda Layer: Defines a Lambda layer for the specified Python runtime.
 - **IAM Role for Lambda Execution**: Grants necessary permissions to the Lambda function for execution.
 - **IAM Role Policy Attachment**: Attaches an AWS managed policy to the Lambda execution role.
 - **Lambda Function**: Deploys the Lambda function using the specified runtime and handler.